- Do you have a BEd degree in preschool teacher education?

 Distance learningPrerequisitesAttendance required in classMVS213F, MVS212F, KME211FSchool practices and researchRestricted elective course5Restricted elective course, conditions apply5 ECTS, creditsCourse DescriptionTopic

-The course focuses on research on the topics of learning, teaching, and other aspects of educational practices at schools.
-Students will learn about different research methods, and research’s value for educational practices at schools will be explored, as well as how research can support the development of teaching and learning in schools.
-Students will also learn about standardised tests commonly used in Icelandic preschools and compulsory schools, along with international comparative research such as PISA and TALIS.
-The course’s emphasis is practice and ensuring the use of practices for teachers in their day-to-day work.Work process
+The course focuses on research on learning, teaching, and other aspects of educational practice in schools.
+Students will learn about different research methods, and the value of research for educational practices in schools will be explored, as will how research can support the development of teaching and learning in schools.
+Students will also learn about standardised tests commonly used in Icelandic preschools and compulsory schools, as well as international comparative research such as PISA and TALIS.
+The course's emphasis is on practice and on ensuring its use by teachers in their day-to-day work.Work process

 Lectures, seminars, and discussion sessions will be held.
-Students will participate in observations and practice interpreting the results of research that may be useful in supporting them as teachers.Who the course is for?
+Students will participate in observations and practice interpreting research results that may be useful in supporting them as teachers.Who is the course for?

-The course is for students in preschool and compulsory school teachers' education who have chosen MT study paths.Distance learningPrerequisitesAttendance required in classKME201FResearch with children and youthsRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionThe course gives an overview of research with children and young people, in order to understand their views and experiences as they participate in research.
-These methods build on ideas about early childhood education, manly coming from sociology, where early childhood is seen as a specific research area and linked to research with young people and other groups in danger of being marginalized.
-Furthermore, building on postmodern ideas, seeing children as strong and competent, having own perspectives towards social issues. and also in relation to the movement of working towards children’s rights as citizens.
+The course is for students in preschool and compulsory school teachers' education who have chosen the MT study paths.Distance learningPrerequisitesAttendance required in classKME201FResearch with children and youthsRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionThe course provides an overview of research with children and young people to understand their views and experiences as they participate in research.
+These methods build on ideas about early childhood education, mainly from sociology, where early childhood is seen as a specific research area and linked to research with young people and other groups at risk of marginalisation.
+Furthermore, building on postmodern ideas, seeing children as strong and competent, having their own perspectives towards social issues. and also in relation to the movement of working towards children's rights as citizens.

 Aims for students to:

-Understand the theoretical ides and views underpinning research with children.
-Students:- Gain knowledge and understanding about the challenges and solutions researchers face as they in research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.
+Understand the theoretical ideas and views underpinning research with children.
+Students:- Gain knowledge and understanding about the challenges and solutions researchers face as they conduct research work with children and young people, in matters such as relations and interaction, informed consent, confidentiality and protection.

-- Gain knowledge and understanding on the performance of research with children and young people.
+- Gain knowledge and understanding of the performance of research with children and young people.

-- Are able to apply theoretical approach as planning projects and research.
+- Can apply a theoretical approach to planning projects and research.

-Distance learningPrerequisitesAttendance required in classMVS011FAction researchRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionThis is an introductory course addressing theoretical, philosophical and practical issues related to action research.
+Distance learningPrerequisitesAttendance required in classMVS011FAction researchRestricted elective course10Restricted elective course, conditions apply10 ECTS, creditsCourse DescriptionThis is an introductory course that addresses theoretical, philosophical, and practical issues related to action research.
 The history and development of action research worldwide will be outlined.
-We will take a look at ideologies and issues that divide action researchers into different camps.
-A special attention will be on action research in Icelandic schools an other educational forums, how it has developed until now and how it might be taken further.
-The main emphasis in the course is on learning in action: The participants will learn about action research through the process of conducting their own research project.
+We will examine ideologies and issues that divide action researchers into different camps.
+Special attention will be on action research in Icelandic schools and other educational forums, how it has developed until now and how it might be taken further.
+The main emphasis in the course is on learning in action: participants will learn about action research through the process of conducting their own research project.

 Face-to-face learningDistance learningPrerequisitesAttendance required in class- Fall